Packing guide - Canada - North America

 What to Wear in Calgary

-Pack for shoulder conditions in Calgary and keep one extra layer for evenings.
+Pack for changeable weather in Calgary and keep one extra layer for evenings.

-Best time: June to September for the easiest city walking and clearest urban-to-Rockies trip logic.
+Best time: June to September for the easiest city walking and the clearest city-to-Rockies trip.

 Stephen Avenue in Calgary